-After earning his doctorate, Michael D. Losiewicz, Ph.D., was a Postdoctoral Fellow at the National Cancer Institute in the National Institutes of Health at Bethesda, Maryland, from 1992 to 1998.
-In this position, his research focused on cyclin dependant kinases and signal regulated kinases of the MAP family as potential targets for anti-cancer drugs.
-He routinely presented this research at the annual meetings of the American Association for Cancer Research (AACR).
-Losiewicz also authored several papers on these studies.
-His research interests remain in the area of cancer drug targeting.
+After earning his doctorate, Michael D. Losiewicz, Ph.D., completed a Postdoctoral Fellowship at the National Cancer Institute in the National Institutes of Health in Bethesda, Maryland, from 1992 to 1998.
+In this position, his research focused on cyclin-dependent kinases and signal regulated kinases of the MAP family as potential targets for anti-cancer drug development.